jordansbenjamin/Kazoot_PyProject/README.md

 # Kazoot
 Kazoot is of course inspired by Kahoot!
-I am using the app to revise CS fundamental topics, decided it would be more fun to create a flash card/quiz style app and test memory this way 😅
+I am using the app to revise CS fundamental topics which I'm currently studying for, decided it would be more fun to create a flash card/quiz style app and test memory this way 😅

 <img src="./src/images/kazoot.jpg" width="400"></img>
 ## Installation Guide

 ### System Requirements

-To star the Kazoot program, since its a terminal application built on Python.
+To star the Kazoot program, since its an application built on Python.
 It is a requirement that **Python 3** is installed on your computer.

 You can check which version of python is installed or if you have it installed at all by: